The coalgebra extension problem for $\mathbb Z/p$: Finite Fourier transforms

-Now we let $k$ be arbitrary again. \begin{definition} Let $C_k^p$ be the $p$-dimensional coalgebra over $k$, defined by the basis $\big\{F_i\big\}$ and comultiplication/counit as in the above proposition.
-We call this the \textbf{circulant coalgebra}, since it reflects the symmetry of the circulant matrix in the FFT above. \end{definition}
+Again $k$ is an arbitrary field. \begin{definition} Let $C_{k,p}$ be the $p$-dimensional coalgebra over $k$, defined by the basis $\big\{F_i\big\}$, and by the formulae in the above proposition with coefficients considered as elements of $k$.
+We call this the \textbf{circulant coalgebra}, since it reflects the symmetry of the circulant matrix, as demonstrated in the computations above. \end{definition}

-Observe that this coalgebra is nothing ``new": it is the dual coalgebra to the algebra $k[t]/\langle t^p-1\rangle$.
-Note that $C_k^2\neq C_k$ unless $\chr k=2$, where we defined earlier $C_k$ to be the trigonometic coalgebra considered over field $k$: more on this after the theorem.

-\begin{theorem} If $\chr k\neq p$ then there is a unique multiplication table for $C_k^p$ turning it into a bialgebra, regardless whether or not there is a primitive root of unity $\sqrt[p]{1}\in k$.
-If $\chr k=p$, then bialgebra structure constants for $C_k^p$ are in bijection with elements of $k$. \end{theorem}

-\begin{proof} First suppose $\chr k\neq p, \sqrt[p]{1}\in k$.
-As noted earlier, the inverse FFT, which is well defined in this case, gives us $p$ distinct grouplike elements of the coalgebra.
-Thus $C_k^p$ is spanned by grouplikes, and there are $p!$ coalgebra isomorphisms with $k[\Z/p]$, and we get the result by transport of structure again.
-To each permutation $\sigma\in S_p$, we send $F_j\mapsto\ket{\sigma(j)}\in\C[\Z/p]$.
-E.g. for the identity permutation, we recover the construction of $C_k^p$ over $\C$ given above.
-Observe however that every permutation yields the same multiplication table: namely that the $\{F_j\}\subset C_k^p$ are orthogonal idempotents, i.e. $F_j F_k=\delta_{jk}F_k$.

-Unlike with the trigonometric coalgebra, this multiplication has integral structure constants, and thus is defined for all $k$; in this way, if $\chr k\neq p, \sqrt[p]{1}\notin k$, the above (orthogonal idempotent) multiplication table still yields a bialgebra structure.
-This proves the first claim.
-(Observe however, even though the multiplication is the same in $\chr k\neq p$ whether or not $x^p-1$ splits, if $\sqrt[p]{1}\notin k$ then $C_k^p$ is not spanned by grouplike elements and hence the bialgebra structure thus given is not a group-algebra).